-Face coverings are mandatory on public transport and in a number of indoor premises, including visitors to storage and distribution facilities.
+Face coverings are mandatory on public transport and in a number of indoor premises.
+Face coverings are not mandatory in offices.

 People are also encouraged to wear face coverings in enclosed public spaces where there are people they do not normally meet.
-It is important to use face coverings properly and wash your hands before putting them on and before and after taking them off.
+If you choose to wear one, it is important to use face coverings properly and wash your hands before putting them on and before and after taking them off.